OPProductivity/anythingllm-pdf-parser-embedder-assistant/README.md

 4. Open the new **Start AnythingLLM PDF Assistant** desktop shortcut, choose a PDF, review the settings, and select **Confirm and start processing**.

-You do not need Git, a repository checkout, or a pre-existing Python setup for the recommended installation.
-The installer explains any missing dependency and asks before offering an optional Python installation.
+You do not need a git repo, git on your pc, or install dependencies.
+The installer automatically explains any missing Python dependency and asks for confirmation before installing them during setup.
+You can also copy the repo and let Codex or Claude Cowork or Antigravity Desktop install inspect and install the assistant for you on your pc.

-For a complete installation guide, normal workflow, troubleshooting, and the meaning of each result, read [Detailed instructions](docs/DETAILED-INSTRUCTIONS.md).
+For a complete installation guide and explanation see [Detailed instructions](docs/DETAILED-INSTRUCTIONS.md).

 ## Why use it?